realm/realm-android-adapters/README.md

 ```
 repositories {
-    jcenter()
+    mavenCentral()
 }

 dependencies {
-    compile 'io.realm:android-adapters:3.1.0'
+    compile 'io.realm:android-adapters:4.1.0'
 }
 ```

-This library is only compatible with Realm Java 3.0.0 and above.
+This library is only compatible with Realm Java 5.0.0 and above.

 ## Documentation